ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ## Step 5: Select topics
 {: #step5_selecttopics}

-When the service instance update has completed, we will want to select some topics from the source cluster to mirror.
+When the service instance update has completed, we want to select some topics from the source cluster to mirror.
 Topic selection can be in the form of a regex pattern.

 The following command selects all topics to be mirrored:

 ```sh
 ibmcloud es mirroring-topic-selection-set --select '.*'
 ```